Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 ---

+Use the following to answer the next 4 questions.
+A brewery uses a machine to fill 12 ounce bottles of beer.
+Occasionally, they take a random sample of bottles to investigate whether the machine is filling the bottles to the specified amount.
+The distribution to the right represents the ounces of beer per bottle from a random sample of 30 bottles.
 ### **29. The amount of beer per bottle is a:**
 - **Question:** The amount of beer per bottle is a:
 - **Answer:**